Soy Milk for Babies – Benefits and Side-Effects

-But then again cow’s milk offers essential nutrients like vitamin A and B12 that soy milk doesn’t.
-Although both drinks contain similar calcium content, soy milk has phytates, a natural compound which can decrease calcium absorption by the body.
+But then again cow’s milk offers essential nutrients like Vitamin A and B12 that soy milk doesn’t.
+Although both drinks contain similar calcium content, soy milk has phytates, a natural compound that can decrease calcium absorption by the body.
 But the calcium contained in cow’s milk is absorbed more easily.

 Are There Any Harmful Effects of Soy Milk on Babies?

 Breastfeeding moms may wish to know if soy milk is safe for babies or not?
 The simple answer is that soy milk as a singular source of nourishment for your baby may not be such a good idea as soy milk does not contain all the essential nutrients vital for the healthy growth of a baby.
 However, giving it to infants below one year should be totally avoided.
-Some of the harmful effects of soy milk on babies are listed below:
+Some of the disadvantages of soy milk for babies are listed below:

-- Some babies may be allergic to the protein in the soy milk.
+- Some babies may be allergic to the protein in soy milk.

 Feeding only soy milk to your baby can result in serious nutritional deficiencies in your baby.
 You may like to use soy milk more as a supplement rather than a replacement for breast milk or whole cow’s milk.
 If you still wish to offer soy milk to your baby, do supplement his nutrition from other dietary sources for his healthy development.
 It is sensible to give soy milk in moderation as it may trigger an allergic reaction.
 In case of any concerns regarding the effects of soy milk on your baby, it is best to seek your doctor’s advice first.